 2. Enter a name for the new Edit, and select the button next to “Combine selected edits” to reveal the available Edits for the Project.

 3. Select two or more Edits to be combined.
-In this example, three available Edits can be combined into one.
+In this example, four available Edits can be combined into one.

-4. Specify the preferred settings under the “Combination Options” section.
+The “Which select levels?” setting determines the outcome when two Edits have different select levels for the same asset.
 In most cases, the default options work best, though “Give higher select levels precedence, except when killed” is very useful because it takes “kills” into account.

 5. Specify which images to include in the combined Edit.
 In most cases, “All images” is the best option.
 It is also possible to restrict the combined Edit to only those images which (after combining Edits) result in a certain select level (or levels).

 6. Click the button labeled “Create New Edit” to perform the combination and create the new Edit.
 The current view will refresh, with the new edit selected.

 If there is a mistake in the creation of an Edit, the details of the Edit cannot be changed.
 It will be necessary to delete the Edit and create a new one.
 For information about deleting an Edit, see Delete or Rename an Edit.

 Deleting an Edit does not remove assets or affect file storage in any way.